 How Inogen Can Help with COPD

 When it comes to chronic obstructive pulmonary disease, many people become frightened by their COPD prognosis and the symptoms they experience.
 However, there are many options for treating COPD, which can improve your COPD life expectancy and the way you live your life.
-For many people with COPD, one of those treatments is oxygen therapy, and Inogen can help make it easier for you.
+For many people with COPD, one of those treatments is oxygen therapy, and Inogen can help.

 When you think of oxygen therapy, you might picture large, cumbersome oxygen tanks, or being tethered by tubes to a big, stationary machine.
 For a long time, that is what oxygen therapy was like, but Inogen wanted to change it.
-Our mission has been to improve the quality of life for supplemental oxygen users, allowing patients to continue living a full, healthy and enjoyable life.
-Since large oxygen tanks and concentrators made that difficult, we developed a compact, lightweight, portable oxygen concentrator that allows users to go about their lives, even while receiving oxygen therapy.
-Our Inogen One oxygen concentrators free patients from managing heavy, awkward tanks and remembering to plan for refills.
-The Inogen One requires no refills and no tanks, because it simply purifies air continuously pulled from the atmosphere to deliver oxygen rich air to you.
+Our purpose is improving lives through respiratory therapy.
+As an alternative to large portable oxygen tanks and concentrators, we developed a compact, lightweight, portable oxygen concentrator that is designed for the travel needs of our active patients and their lifestyle, even while receiving oxygen therapy.
+With our Inogen One oxygen concentrators, patients no longer have to manage heavy, awkward portable tanks and remember to plan for refills.
+The Inogen One requires no refills and no tanks, because it purifies air continuously pulled from the atmosphere to deliver oxygen rich air to you.
 It can be used at home or on the go, traveling easily on wheels or in a pack.
-The Inogen One can travel with you, because it is powered by rechargeable battery or any AC or DC power source, and it is incredibly energy efficient, using about as much energy as a 40-watt light bulb.
-With the Inogen One System, you have the freedom, mobility and independence to enjoy the life you want to live, while still getting the benefits of your oxygen anytime, anywhere.
+The Inogen One can travel with you because it is powered by rechargeable battery or any AC or DC power source, and the Inogen One G4 Model uses about as much energy as a 40 watt light bulb.
+With the Inogen One System, you have the peace of mind to leave your home, while receiving your oxygen therapy home or away, all day, every day.

-Talk to your doctor today about how to treat your COPD symptoms and improve your quality of life with the Inogen One portable oxygen concentrator.
+Talk to your doctor today about how to treat your COPD symptoms and how the Inogen One portable oxygen concentrator can help.
 COPD may require some changes in your life, but you do not have to stop living it.
-Let Inogen help you breathe and live better.
+Let Inogen give you peace of mind.

 Read more on the COPD Fact Sheet:

-COPD is manageable but has no cure at this time, so it is important to talk with your Pulmonary Doctor to get the correct treatment.
-To get more information and facts on this lung disease please visit the COPD fact sheet here: http://www.lung.org/lung-disease/copd/resources/facts-figures/COPD-Fact-Sheet.html.
+COPD is manageable, so it is important to talk with your Pulmonary Doctor to get the correct treatment.
+To get more information and facts on this lung disease please visit the COPD fact sheet.